 To underscore the importance of linking executive compensation and shareholder interests, we have implemented stock ownership requirements for certain executives, including our NEOs.
 Executives subject to these stock ownership requirements must own a certain dollar value amount of stock before they are permitted to sell shares (other than shares sold to pay option exercise prices or shares sold or surrendered to cover taxes).
 Executives who sell shares in violation of these requirements may be ineligible for future long-term incentive awards.
+As previously disclosed, the Committee decided to increase the ownership requirements effective as of July 2021 in order to further improve the alignment of our executive compensation with shareholder interests.
 The stock ownership policy requires the following levels of ownership:

-Ownership Required as

-Position Multiple of Base Salary
+Position Multiple of Base Salary Ownership Required as Multiple of Base Salary (prior to July 2021)

-Chief Executive Officer 5x
+Chief Executive Officer 6x 5x

-Chief Financial Officer 3x
+Chief Financial Officer 4x 3x

-Other Executive Officers 1x
+Other Executive Officers 2x 1x